-disability insurance is to provide earnings replacement for workers who become permanently and totally disabled.
+A. Long-Term Disability Insurance-The purpose of long term-disability insurance is to provide earnings replacement for workers who become permanently and totally disabled.
 Long-term disability coverage can be provided through an insurance policy, or through the worker's pension plan.
 In 1982, about 43 percent of full-time workers in medium-size and large establishments participated in an employer group disability plan; 49 percent participated in a pension plan that would provide immediate retirement benefits if the worker became disabled (see Table 6).
 In total, about 92 percent of all full-time workers have disability coverage provided by an insurance or pension plan.

-Since earnings replacement is the goal of disability insurance coverage, the contribution amounts (from either the employer or employee) and the amount of plan benefits vary by employee earnings.
-In 1982, two-thirds of full-time employees with disability insurance plans contributed to the plan; employee contributions for disability insurance, however, were low--usually less than one percent of employee earnings.
+Since the earnings replacement is the goal of disability insurance coverage, the contribution amounts (from either the employer or employee) and the amount of plan benefits vary by employee earnings.
+In 1982, two-thirds of full-time employees with disability insurance plans contributed to the plan; employee contributions for disability insurance, however, are low--usually less than one percent of employee earnings.
 Private pension plans are seldom contributory.

 Long-term disability insurance plans usually integrate Social Security, workers' compensation, or other disability-related public program payments.
 That is, the plan subtracts the amount of these payments from the insurance benefit paid to the disabled worker.
-Social Security DI is an income-redistributive program.
-The rate of earnings replacement in the DI program is substantially higher for workers at lower earnings levels than for those with greater earnings.12 Because DI replacement rates, in particular,
+The integration of public program benefits in private disability plans has two effects.
+First, the integration of DI and other public disability transfers serves to rationalize